rughh/planning/README.md

 ## Vortragen / Talking

-Wer einen Vortrag halten will, oder sonstige Informationen rund um das Thema RUGHH haben möchte, der kann einfach ein Issue hier einstellen.
+Wer einen Vortrag halten will, oder sonstige Informationen rund um das Thema RUGHH haben möchte, der kann einfach ein Issue hier einstellen oder direkt auf [hamburg.onruby.de](http://hamburg.onruby.de/topics/new).

-If you want to give a talk or have any other question concerning RUGHH, just open an issue.
+If you want to give a talk or have any other question concerning RUGHH, just open an issue or add it directly on [hamburg.onruby.de](http://hamburg.onruby.de/topics/new?lang=en).

 ## Ausrichten / Hosting

 Gleiches gilt für das Ausrichten einer Usergroup.
-Wenn du oder deine Firma gerne einmal die Usergroup beherbergen möchtet, dann macht einfach ein Issue auf und helft uns dabei.
+Wenn du oder [deine Firma gerne einmal die Usergroup beherbergen möchtet](http://hamburg.onruby.de/locations/none), dann macht einfach ein Issue auf und helft uns dabei.

-If you want to provide a location for the hosting of one of our usergroups, go ahead and open a ticket with some information about it.
+If you want to provide a [location for the hosting of one of our usergroups](http://hamburg.onruby.de/locations/none?locale=en), go ahead and open a ticket with some information about it.

 ## Stickers